Improving Quantum Simulation Efficiency of Final State Radiation with Dynamic Quantum Circuits: Quantum Parton Shower Algorithm

 where $g_i\equiv g_{ii}$.
 The splitting functions describe the probability for a particular particle at a given step (parameterized by the scale $\theta$) in the parton shower evolution to undergo a transformation.
 There are many formally equivalent definitions of the scale; here we use a common choice of the opening angle of the emission with respect to the emitter (angularly ordered shower).

 In addition to the splitting functions, another important quantity is the no-branching probability (Sudakov factor):

 which describes the probability that no emission occurs between scales $\theta_1$ and $\theta_2$.
 With the splitting functions and Sudakov factors, we can sample from the cross-section using a Markov Chain algorithm that generates one emission at a time, conditioned on the previous emissions.
 In particular, at a given step in the algorithm with a fixed number of particles, the probability that none of them radiate or split is simply a product over Sudakov factors.
 If something does happen at a given step, the probabilities are proportional to the appropriate splitting function.
 In the limit $g_{12}\rightarrow0$, the Markov Chain algorithm can be implemented in terms of emission probabilities, and is therefore classically efficient.
 However, if $g_{12}>0$, there are now multiple histories with unmeasured intermediate fermion types which contribute to the same final state.
-To account for these interferences, we must implement the Markov Chain on at the quantum amplitude level, which necessitates keeping track of $\bO(2^N)$ different histories, where the range of opening angles is discretized into $N$ parts.
+To account for these interferences, we must implement the Markov Chain at the quantum amplitude level -- and with the range of opening angles $\theta$ discretized into $N$ parts, this necessitates keeping track of $\bO(2^N)$ different histories.
 This motivates the QPS algorithm, which computes the final state radiation with $g_{12}>0$ using only polynomially many qubits and gates on a digital quantum computer.